What is involved in using donor eggs?

 The main risk to you and any resultant child when undergoing treatment with donor eggs is the risk of transmission of genetic and infectious conditions.
 Under UK law, all approved donors must be rigorously screened for infectious and genetic diseases prior to acceptance.
 In all cases, donors must be screened for the following conditions as a minimum:

-• HIV 1 and 2
+- HIV 1 & 2

-• Cystic Fibrosis
+- Gonorrhoea Chlamydia Cystic Fibrosis

-• Karyotype (Genetic screening)
+- Karyotype (Genetic screening)

 Despite these stringent checks, we can never rule out the possibility that a donor may be the carrier of a genetically inheritable condition which may only come to light after you have received your treatment.
-In situations where this information is presented to us following your treatment we will contact you to inform you and explain the implications of the information we have received.
+In situations where this information is presented to us by Ovobank following your treatment we will contact you to inform you and explain the implications of the information we have received.

 If you choose to undergo treatment using a known donor with fresh eggs rather than cryopreserved eggs, you should be aware that that it is not possible to quarantine the eggs to complete infection screening.
 Some infections can only be detected after an incubation period.
 This means that eggs which are frozen can remain in quarantine until the donor has been re-screened once the incubation period has passed.
-With fresh egg donation quarantining eggs and re-screening the donor is not possible and therefore the potential risk of infection is increased.
-Alternatively you may choose to freeze your donor’s eggs, or create embryos from the eggs and freeze those, in order to be able to rescreen the donor following the quarantine period and therefore reduce the risk of infection.
+With fresh egg donation, quarantining eggs and re-screening the donor is not possible and therefore the potential risk of infection is increased.
+Alternatively, you may choose to freeze your donor’s eggs, or create embryos from the eggs and freeze those, in order to be able to rescreen the donor following the quarantine period and therefore reduce the risk of infection.

 What are the risks to a child born using frozen eggs?

 There is no evidence that any babies resulting from thawed eggs have an increased risk of harm or abnormality or that the pregnancy itself is at more risk because a frozen / thawed egg has been used.
-Cambridge IVF constantly monitor our results and pass on information to the HFEA which allows high power data analysis to be carried out at a national level to ensure that we continue to operate safely and in as informed an environment as possible.
+Cambridge IVF constantly monitors our results and pass on information to the HFEA which allows high power data analysis to be carried out at a national level to ensure that we continue to operate safely and in as informed an environment as possible.

 Could anything go wrong with our storage?

-Cambridge IVF has a state of the art Cryostorage facility on site.
+Cambridge IVF has a state of the art cryostorage facility on site.
 Eggs are stored at very low (-196oC) temperatures using liquid nitrogen.

 What are the costs involved?